Moving from in-component state to using React Context

 • and the Provider component should wrap children, like this:

-• <UsersContext.Provider value={{ users, isLoading, fetchUsers }}> {children} </UsersContext.Provider>
+• <UsersContext.Provider value={{ users, isLoading, fetchUsers, }} > {children} </UsersContext.Provider>

 • This structure makes available (ie. Provides) all of the value object's properties to any component wrapped inside UsersContext.Provider that wants to Consume them.